A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 We now consider an application of the proposed methods to expanding particle beams \cite{OconnorPIC-Benchmark}.
-This example is well-known for its sensitivity to issues concerning charge conservation, which makes it well-suited for evaluating methods used to enforce gauge conditions and involutions.
-While this particular example is normally solved in cylindrical coordinates, our simulation consists of a two-dimensional rectangular grid that retains the fields $E^{(1)}$ and $E^{(2)}$, as well as $B^{(3)}$.
+This example is well-known for its sensitivity to issues concerning charge conservation, so it is typically considered when evaluating methods used to enforce charge conservation.
+While this particular example is normally solved in cylindrical coordinates, the simulations presented in this work use a two-dimensional rectangular grid that retains the fields $E^{(1)}$ and $E^{(2)}$, as well as $B^{(3)}$.
 An injection zone is placed on one of the faces of the box and injects a steady beam of particles into the domain.
 The beam expands as particles move along the box due to the electric field and eventually settles into a steady-state.
-Particles are absorbed or ``collected" once they reach the edge of the domain and are removed from the simulation.
-Along the boundary of the domain, the electric and magnetic fields are prescribed perfectly electrically conducting (PEC) boundary conditions, which, in two spatial dimensions, is equivalent to enforcing homogeneous Dirichlet boundary conditions on the potentials $\psi$, $A^{(1)}$, and $A^{(2)}$.
+Similar to the sheath problem, particles are absorbed or ``collected" once they reach the edge of the domain and are removed from the simulation.
+Along the boundary of the domain, the electric and magnetic fields are prescribed PEC boundary conditions, which, in two spatial dimensions, is equivalent to enforcing homogeneous Dirichlet boundary conditions on the potentials $\phi$, $A^{(1)}$, and $A^{(2)}$.
 Since the problem is PEC, there can be no (tangential) currents or charge on the boundary.